-Throwing essential oils in a soap product and calling it 'antifungal' or 'antibacterial’ is easy...and often misleading.
-Infusing a well-balanced ratio of premium grade oils to moisturizing emolients and humectants to ensure that the soap can gently, and effectively, remove any potential harmful bacteria without disturbing our healthy skin flora can take time...and hundreds of tests.
+After hundreds of tests, we infused a well-balanced ratio of premium grade oils to moisturizing emolients and humectants to ensure that the soap can gently, and effectively, remove any potential harmful bacteria without disturbing our healthy skin flora.

 Manuka Oil: Renowned for its antimicrobial, antibacterial and antifungal properties, Manuka oil (sourced from the Manuka tree) has been used for centuries to treat burns, skin disorders (acne), and infections like the dreaded Staphylococcus Aureus.
 The Manuka tree can only be found on the island of New Zealand.

 Tea Tree Oil: Antimicrobial and antifungal proven to prevent skin ailments such as ringworm, acne, athlete's foot, dandruff, and most importantly, the dreaded Staphylococcus Aureus, or Staph infection.